chrsoo/libindigo-rs/README.md

 > a first draft for how INDIDGO development could look like with Rust.
 Please refer
 > to the [known issues]](ISSUES.md) for details.

-The `libindigo-rs` API is consists of three main modules:
+The `libindigo-rs` API is consists of five public modules:

 * `libindigo` - Shared API for client and device driver development.
+* `libindigo/bus` - API related to controlling the INDIGO bus.
 * `libindigo/client` - API specific for developing INDIGO clients.
+* `libindigo/server` - API specific for INDIGO servers.
 * `libindigo/device` - API specific for developing INDIGO device drivers.

 The `client` and `device` modules contains implementations of traits defined in the `libindigo` API, notable `Device`